 - Gluten Free Pasta.
 I went with a garbanzo bean pasta from Banza, but Ancient Harvest also makes a delicious line of gluten-free quinoa pasta varieties.

 - Vegetable-Only Pasta.
 I decided to use butternut squash noodles, but zucchini noodles would also be a good option.
+You can buy a spiralizer here if you want to spiralize your own veggies!
 (Note: to cook vegetable-only pasta simply bring a large pot of water to a boil, add the vegetable pasta and cook for 1 to 2 minutes then drain and toss with extra virgin olive oil and salt.
 It is best to cook vegetable pasta 15 minutes before serving.)

 - Whole Wheat Pasta.
 I always like Italian-made organic DeLallo brand, but there are plenty of great whole wheat pasta brands on the market these days.
 Check out the Huffington Post whole grain pasta taste test (with 15 different pastas!) for additional ideas.

 - ***Homemade whole grain pasta.*** This one is really optional BUT if you want to make things extra special then nothing beats homemade pasta!
 I used my whole grain homemade pasta recipe with spinach for our pasta bar.
 I made the pasta five days in advance, froze the noodles (here’s how to freeze homemade pasta) and then cooked them just before our guests arrived.
 If you don’t want to go to the trouble of making your own, you might be lucky enough to have a local gourmet Italian market that sells fresh pasta.
-We have Carmine’s Market right down the street and they sell amazing fresh pasta but you can also order fresh pasta online from Perfect Pasta Online.
+We have Carmine’s Market right down the street and they sell amazing fresh pasta.

 Tips on Cooking Pasta for Your Pasta Bar